 Lucid Dreaming

-Lucid dreaming is an exciting phenomenon in which people become aware of their dreams while being in them.
+Lucid dreaming is a phenomenon in which people become aware of their dreams.

 The Science Behind Lucid Dreaming